« Back to main blog page

 Lessons in Peacemaking

 Since returning to campus, these students have been teaching us.
 They are bravely processing and translating their learning into actionable lessons.
 They are learning the importance of debriefing and practicing care for our bodies, minds, and spirits between crisis situations.
-At SSW, we hope to equip our students who are called to “front line” peacemaking with lifelong practices capable of supporting and sustaining this important work.
+At Southwest, we hope to equip our students who are called to front-line peacemaking with lifelong practices capable of supporting and sustaining this important work.

 A Joyful Outcome

 This month, we observe the season of Advent, preparing ourselves in anticipation of the coming of the child we call the Prince of Peace.
 And this week, we received news that the water protectors at Standing Rock are celebrating a small victory of the peaceful protest.
 However, the final outcome is not yet certain.
 Not every peacemaking effort ends with joy.
 And this past year we’ve survived many dark times, as a nation and as a learning community.
 As we look back on this year, may we recognize moments where we came together and extended peace to one another.
 And may we remember the practices that sustain our spirits so that, in whatever way we’re able, we can respond whenever peacemaking calls.